 If your business is small enough, an Excel spreadsheet could satisfy your accounting needs for a while.
 But when your company starts to grow, you’re going to need a more effective solution.
-Accounting software can be a great help by arranging your invoices, cataloguing receipts and producing documents that you need to make sound financial decisions by clicking a mouse.
+Moreover, accounting software can be a great help by arranging your invoices, cataloguing receipts and producing documents, which you need to make sound financial decisions by clicking a mouse.

 Many software providers offer different levels, here are some examples: –

 - Foreign Currency Transactions, Ledger, Cashbook & Inventory

 - Point of Sale, Ledger, Foreign Currency Transactions, Cashbook and Inventory

 - Some software options, such as FreshBooks; are specifically made for business owners, who just want to focus on invoicing their customers and tracking expenses; and who give access to the accounts to their professional bookkeeper, or accountant to process the complicated accounting stuff every month.

 Most bookkeeping software modules mentioned above provide the ability to export various reports to Excel for:

 - Easy manipulation and Customization